bclynch/pomb-old/README.md

 Hero Banner: 1200 x 300
-grid cards (all) 1200 x 800 - Would be one of the primary src sizes Card thumb (browser) 280 x 158 (Mobile) 85 x 57 - Primary src sizes
+grid cards (all) 1200 x 800 - Would be one of the primary src sizes Seems like 620 size would cover the grid cards?
+Maybe need to taker into account hi res?
+Card thumb (browser) 280 x 158 (Mobile) 85 x 57 - Primary src sizes

 Pics that wont be used anywhere besides in article all seem to have one size for browser/mobile: